A Computational Theory and Semi-Supervised Algorithm for Clustering: Introduction

 Closely related to the problem of anomalies is that $k$-means can give undesirable partitions in the presence of clusters with different sizes or densities.
 Additionally, because it is a partitioning algorithm it will always place an example into a cluster even if it is an anomaly, a cluster of anomalies or in fact belongs to another unknown cluster.
 Thus, it is important to differentiate between algorithms that return clusters (such as DBSCAN) and partitioning algorithms since the term clustering is overloaded.
 It is usually the case that when users want to carry out cluster analysis, they desire groups of data that are similar to be returned while excluding that which does not belong to the group.
 This has implications with regard to \emph{what} should be computed in the problem of clustering data and whether $k$-means is merely approximating what is desired of an algorithm.
+The partioning problem is also apparent when the dimensionality of a data set is $>=10$ and the number of desired clusters is $k>=20$; in this situation the $k$-means algorithm often converges with one or more clusters which are either empty or contain very few data points \cite{constrained_kmeans_bradley}.

 A criticism often levied at $k$-means is its inability to cluster certain complex grouped data since it constructs hyperspherical clusters (or hyperellipsoidal clusters when using the Mahalanobis distance).
 While this is a point of criticism, it may in fact be a contributing factor for its widespread and general use since it does not follow the detailed distribution of the data and potentially suffer from overfitting.
 Indeed, it is assumed in this paper that for many realworld data sets, desired cluster groupings are roughly hyperspherical or are separate enough that such a clustering assumption works well in practice.